 So do you still need a camera?
 We do.

-If you're taking either, be sure you have enough memory cards and cassettes.
+If you're taking either, be sure you have enough memory cards.

 Where there are tourists, there are people willing to sell them what they need!

 “We often take a laptop computer now.”
 That’s another phrase from the past. iPads hadn’t been introduced when we wrote that!

 It's easier than ever to get connections in hotels and cafes…. or just about anywhere… all over the world!